joshtynjala/actionscript-3.0-developers-guide/security/shared-objects.md

-Flash Player provides the ability to use _shared objects_ , which are ActionScript objects that persist outside of a SWF file, either locally on a user’s file system or remotely on an RTMP server.
+Flash Player provides the ability to use _shared objects_ , which are ActionScript objects that persist outside of a SWF file, either locally on a user's file system or remotely on an RTMP server.
 Shared objects, like other media in Flash Player, are partitioned into security sandboxes.
 However, the sandbox model for shared objects is somewhat different, because shared objects are not resources that can ever be accessed across domain boundaries.
 Instead, shared objects are always retrieved from a shared object store that is particular to the domain of each SWF file that calls methods of the SharedObject class.
-Usually a shared object store is even more particular than a SWF file’s
+Usually a shared object store is even more particular than a SWF file's
 domain: by default, each SWF file uses a shared object store particular to its entire origin URL.
 For more information on shared objects, see [Shared objects](WS5b3ccc516d4fbf351e63e3d118a9b90204-7d80.html).